 Internships allow students to integrate classroom theory with career-related professional work experience.
 The Rosenfield Program provides funding to 10 or more students each summer to pursue internships worldwide, focusing on issues of public affairs, international relations, or human rights.

 Grinnell College students interested in applying for a Rosenfield Program summer internship grant should follow the guidelines and procedures devised by the Center for Careers, Life and Service (CLS).

 Pittsburgh Post Gazette

 The Pittsburgh Post-Gazette is a newspaper covering the Pittsburgh area that is known for its investigative reporting.
-Meredith will work with the social media team to post articles, analyze web traffic, and update blogs.
+Meredith worked with the social media team to post articles, analyze web traffic, and update blogs.